Experience matters

 Age

-stopped learning.
-Their believe on e.g. lead generation has not changed, it was about sales people finding customers by cold calls or in their network and trade shows but completely ignored that digital content marketing is one of the
+does not always bring great experience to the team.
+I have seen managers been 50 years plus but stopped learning.
+Their believe on e.g. lead generation has not changed, it was about sales people finding customers by cold calls or in their network and trade shows but completely ignored that digital content marketing is one of the largest lead generation channels

 in modern B2B business in particular in COVID times; very targeted and highly efficient if you have the right experts and approach.
 Or you work in the software industry and meet people who have not really understood what SCRUM can bring to your software development projects in terms of productivity, time to market, user feedback, user acceptance and successful completion rate of software projects.